oracle/weblogic-kubernetes-operator/documentation/site/content/samples/azure-kubernetes-service/model-in-image.md

 title: "Model in Image"
 date: 2020-11-24T18:22:31-05:00
 weight: 3
-description: "Sample for creating a WebLogic cluster on the Azure Kubernetes Service with model in image approach."
+description: "Sample for creating a WebLogic cluster on the Azure Kubernetes Service with model in image domain home source type."
 ---

-This sample demonstrates how to use the [WebLogic Kubernetes Operator](https://oracle.github.io/weblogic-kubernetes-operator) (hereafter "the operator") to set up a WebLogic Server (WLS) cluster on the Azure Kubernetes Service (AKS) using the model in image approach.
+This sample demonstrates how to use the [WebLogic Kubernetes Operator](https://oracle.github.io/weblogic-kubernetes-operator) (hereafter "the operator") to set up a WebLogic Server (WLS) cluster on the Azure Kubernetes Service (AKS) using the model in image domain home source type.
 After going through the steps, your WLS domain runs on an AKS cluster instance and you can manage your WLS domain by interacting with the operator.

 #### Contents